 The Mojito Bar & Café is located poolside in the Lighthouse Court Hotel, next to the Lighthouse Museum and the Hemingway House in Key West.
 It is open throughout the year and provides the perfect solution for those who want to have a few drinks or a quick lunch without moving too far from the sunshine and their chaise lounges!
 Please also check our Hotel Events page to see what poolside concerts and events are upcoming.

 Food selections include fresh salads, flat bread pizza’s, sandwiches & wraps, tropical fruit & yogurt swirls, Abby’s homemade key lime pie, refreshing, fresh fruit smoothies and more.
-This month Scott is featuring a grilled chicken sandwich on toasted ciabatta that comes with a refreshing side salad & tomato basil vinaigrette; this dish is quickly becoming a guest favorite.
+This month Peter is featuring a grilled chicken sandwich on toasted ciabatta that comes with a refreshing side salad & tomato basil vinaigrette; this dish is quickly becoming a guest favorite.
 Here are our specialty drink and bar menus.

 We Have A Full Bar, But Are Highlighting Five Of Our Favorite Cocktails

 Happy Hour is from 4pm – 7pm daily.
 Peter has great drink specials priced at $7 and the featured cocktail changes daily.
 Imported beers are fifty cents off and all cocktails made with well liquors are $6.

 The Mojito was a favorite drink of Ernest Hemingway who made the bar called ‘La Bodeguita del medio’ in Cuba famous as he became one of its regulars, and we encourage you to continue his tradition at our bar!
 We are currently featuring Apple, Orange, Lemon, Coconut, Key Lime, and Classic Mojito’s, sure to inspire you to write a novel or two!